 EEDS is a novel approach that explicitly and quantitatively explores tradeoffs in stakeholder defined engineering and ecological performance metrics across a range of possible management actions under unknown future hydrological and climate states.
 It works to reconcile ecological and human-centered water management objectives.

 Adaptation Pathways was developed as a mechanism for envisioning how sequences of decisions can be navigated over time.
 The approach describes a sequence of policy actions or investments in institutions and infrastructure over time to achieve a set of pre-specified objectives (e.g., performance indicators and decision thresholds) given uncertain, hard to know, and shifting conditions.

 Developed in 2008 through the Upper Great Lakes International Joint Commission in North America, Decision Scaling is a systematic bottom-up approach to align climate change adaptation designs with traditional engineering planning.
 It starts by examining the decision context, defined by an explicit “problem statement”, which then drives the design and planning process.

 Water-related projects are a growing subset of the "green" or climate bonds market that encourages investments for a low-carbon and climate-resilient economy.
-The Water Sector Criteria of the Climate Bonds Standard is intended to provide investors with verifiable, science-based criteria for evaluating water-related bonds.
+The Water Infrastructure Criteria under the Climate Bonds Standard is intended to provide investors with verifiable, science-based criteria for evaluating water-related bonds.
 It will allow investors to prioritize projects that are seriously considering their climate impacts and climate resilience.

 The Knowledge Platform is designed to promote and showcase an emerging set of approaches to water resources management that address climate change and other uncertainties -- increasing the use of "bottom-up approaches" through building capacity towards implementation, informing relevant parties, engaging in discussion, and creating new networks.
 This is an ongoing project of the Alliance for Global Water Adaptation (AGWA) funded by the World Bank Group.